Swagnarok630/ReadMe_Generator/README.md

 ## <a name="installation"></a>Installation Instructions
-Just run it from the root directory.
+We just perform an npm install and then run the application through node in the root directory.

 ## <a name="usage"></a>Usage
-Just follow the prompts after running.
+Once the application is loaded, the user will be prompted with questions that they will need to answer to proceed.
+Once all questions have been answered, the application will generate a README.md file.

 ## <a name="contributing"></a>Contributing
-Anyone is welcome to add anything they'd like!
+Anyone is welcome to contribute to this project as they see fit, as there can be many more improvements made.
+Look for my contacts in the upcoming Questions section.

 ## <a name="tests"></a>Tests
-No test cases here.
+There are no particular test cases that need to be performed for this application.

 ## <a name="questions"></a>Questions
 If there are any questions or concerns regarding the app, you may contact me through the following: